Aqumen-Tech/aqumenlib/README.md

 aqumen\venv\Scripts\activate.bat
 ```

-then install the Python package from aqm/python/ in this environment.
+then install the Python modules from package folder in this environment.
 From cmd terminal on Windows, you could use
 ```
-cd aqumen\package\
+cd package
 pip install -r requirements.txt pip install -e .
 ```